Derek Ridgewell: Early life

 Derek Ridgewell was born on 9 May 1945 in King's Park, Glasgow, the son of a civil engineer and a housewife.
 When he was seven, his family moved to Bromley in southeast London.
 In 1964, at age 19, he joined the BTP.
 In 1966, he was transferred to its Criminal Investigation Department (CID) at the Bricklayers Arms goods depot in South London, where he worked as a dog handler.
 In 1968, Ridgewell was transferred to the BTP Headquarters CID, where his manager was Detective Inspector Maurice Woodman, who had also worked at the Bricklayers’ Arms depot and was best man at Ridgewell’s wedding.
 In 1971, Ridgewell was promoted to Detective Sergeant and posted to Baker Street.
 Here, he established a new ‘anti-mugging squad’.

-Wrongful arrests & wrongful convictions
+Wrongful arrests and wrongful convictions

 Ridgewell and his squad worked in plain clothes.
 His customary behaviour was to confront young (usually black) men and accuse them of robbing people.
 If they resisted arrest, he would assault them.
 He then made up false confessions and testified against them.